 Other short-term effects of hydrocodone use may include:

 - Stress relief

-Because the drug can create desirable effects, it is easy to become addicted to it.
-Drugs such as hydrocodone affect the brain’s reward system, even in situations where users take it correctly as prescribed by physicians.
-This is why follow-up checkups are also necessary for people using the medication.
+Because the drug may create desirable effects, it is easy to become addicted to it.
+Drugs such as hydrocodone affect the brain’s reward system, even in situations where users take it correctly with physicians’ prescriptions.
+This is why follow-up checkups are necessary for people using the medication.
 Such checkups allow physicians to monitor any signs of addiction.

 Long-Term Side Effects of Hydrocodone Abuse

 Addiction may be a life-threatening, long-term effect of hydrocodone.
-Since it is an opioid/opiate, hydrocodone can create risks for people who abuse it and take it beyond the prescribed dosage.
+Since it is an opioid/opiate, hydrocodone may create risks for people who abuse it and take it beyond the prescribed dosage.

 Using hydrocone frequently may lead to tolerance.
 Because their bodies no longer react to the drug and they experience diminished effects with the same doses that were once effective, people may use hydrocodone more frequently or use larger doses.

-Tolerance can lead to addiction, a compulsive use of the drug.
-Addiction can impact the lives of users in many ways.
-Users may know that the drug can cause severe problems but continue to take the drugs anyway.
+Tolerance may lead to addiction, a compulsive use of the drug.
+Addiction may impact the lives of users in many ways.
+Users may know that the drug may cause severe problems but continue to take the drugs.
 They may attempt to stop but not know how to end their withdrawal symptoms, so their attempts to quit are unsuccessful.